Muslim supporters of Israel: Early twentieth century

 As'ad Shukeiri, a Muslim scholar ('alim) of the Acre area, and the father of PLO founder Ahmad Shukeiri, rejected the values of the Palestinian Arab national movement and was opposed to the anti-Zionist movement.
 He met routinely with Zionist officials and had a part in every pro-Zionist Arab organization from the beginning of the British Mandate, publicly rejecting Mohammad Amin al-Husayni's use of Islam to attack Zionism.

-The president of the Muslim National Associations and the mayor of Haifa, Hassan Bey Shukri, voiced support for the Balfour Declaration and for Zionist immigration to British Mandate Palestine.
+The president of the Muslim National Associations and the mayor of Haifa, Hassan Bey Shukri, supported the Balfour Declaration and for Zionist immigration to British Mandate Palestine.

 In the 1920s, the Muslim National Associations was established by Muslim Arabs who were employed by the Palestine Zionist Executive.
 The president of the Muslim National Associations and the mayor of Haifa, Hassan Bey Shukri, has founded the organization with Sheikh Musa Hadeib from the village of Dawaymeh near Hebron and head of the farmers' party of Mt.
 Hebron.

 In July 1921, Shukri sent a telegram to the British government, declaring support for the Balfour Declaration and Zionist immigration to British Mandate Palestine:

 We strongly protest against the attitude of the said delegation concerning the Zionist question.
 We do not consider the Jewish people as an enemy whose wish is to crush us.
 On the contrary.
 We consider the Jews as a brotherly people sharing our joys and troubles and helping us in the construction of our common country.

-In 1929, Hadeib was murdered in Jerusalem, supposedly for his collaboration with the Zionists.
+In 1929, Hadeib was killed in Jerusalem, supposedly for his collaboration with the Zionists.

 In the late 1930s, Amir Abdullah, ruler of Transjordan, and the pro-Hashemite leader of Syria, Abd al-Rahman Shahabandar, offered the Zionists to create a Jewish autonomy in Palestine under the Transjordanian throne, although they did not propose an independent Jewish state.

 Modern times

-A number of Muslim groups that have histories of conflict with Arabs, including Kurds and Berbers, have also voiced support for Israel and Zionism.
+A number of Muslim groups that have histories of conflict with Arabs, including Kurds and Berbers, have also supported Israel and Zionism.
 Ramin H. Artin, of the Kurdish-American Education Society, argues that the creation of Israel has been "a thorn in the eye of fascists who would rather eliminate the Jewish state".
 He concluded that an Israeli-Kurdish alliance is "natural", and that sincere mutual respect and recognition of each other's rights can lead to peace and prosperity.

 Palazzi noted that although in present days support for Israel among Muslims is a minority orientation, there are some exceptions, such as former President of Indonesia and leader of Nahdlatul Ulama, Shaykh Abdurrahman Wahid, and the Grand Mufti of the Russian Federation, Shaykh Talgat Tajuddin, the Mufti of European Russia, Shaykh Salman Farid, who wrote a fatwa against the intifadah.
 According to Palazzi, more examples for Pro-Israeli Muslim clerics are the Muftis of Chechnya, Uzbekistan and Kazakhstan.